andyruddh/andyruddh.github.io/_pages/research.md

 ##### _Evaluating the quality of vision-based perception algorithms_

-Computer vision is one of the major perception components of a cyber-physical system with numerous applications in autonomous vehicles, industrial/factory robotics, medical devices, etc. Checking the correctness and ensuring robustness of perception algorithms such as those based on deep convolutional neural networks is a major challenge.
-Conventionally, perception algorithms are tested by comparing their performance to ground truth labels, that require a laborious annotation process.
-We propose the use of Timed Quality Temporal Logic (TQTL) as a formal language to express desirable spatio-temporal properties of a perception algorithm processing a video, offering an alternative metric that can provide useful information, even in the absence of ground truth labels.
+Computer vision is vital for cyber-physical systems, but ensuring the robustness of deep learning-based perception is challenging.
+Traditional testing relies on ground truth labels, which are labor-intensive to obtain.
+This work introduces Timed Quality Temporal Logic (TQTL) to formally specify spatio-temporal properties of perception algorithms, enabling evaluation without ground truth.

 ##### _Vision-based metric for evaluating surgeon's performance_